pawpandey/scripts/checklist.md

 - Unit idle needs to not play for vehicles during unit preview
 - Old user tool for Mike Stiles
 - Long touch for debug menu
+- Step 36 should autocomplete for old users

 # Checklist Log